 The color spray attack is helpful as a backup in the earlier levels.
 However, after just a few battles and leaving ups, you will notice that the number of enemies you can blind is dramatically reduced.

-Advice and final thoughts
+Advice and final thoughts and color spray summary table

 While Color Spray can be a lot of fun at the lower levels for a couple of battles, it isn’t advantageous after a few hours of campaigning behind your belt.
 So while most players will enjoy the power of this spell, most will also notice quickly that Sleep is the better option.